 For a new development team with only basic Agile training prior to release planning, within two weeks we had a mutually agreed upon viable release plan that enabled the team to begin executing sprints aligned to the first quarterly release.
 They had learned how to capture product requirements as user/ role and goal –centric epics, features and stories, create acceptance criteria, estimate stories in relative story points, and they were ready for the first sprint planning and execution.

 Without good Agile release planning, teams often try to start sprinting with a poorly groomed backlog, with no clear direction towards delivering on release goals.
-This can result in wasted time and effort (money), engraining of bad habits, as well as frustration and disappointment with Agile.Learn More
+This can result in wasted time and effort (money), engraining of bad habits, as well as frustration and disappointment with Agile adoption.Learn More

 How to Own a Really Big Complex Product #agile2010